JV192/SimpleMessenger/README.md

 - Switch your instance of the program to client mode (your partner must have set his instance to the server mode)
 - Type in the IP of your partner in the TextField under "Connection" label
 - Click on the "Connect" button
-- <Optional> select encryption type and choose a key (note that it should match the key of your partner exactly)
+- (Optional) Select encryption type and choose a key (note that it should match the key of your partner exactly)
 - Once connected, type in your messenges and click on the "Send" button

 ![Snapshot of the GUI](/GUI.png)